 Keyboard Shortcut: G

 After a user has signed in using an Authentication Cell, the next task is usually to insert an Analysis Cell to perform an analysis.
-To do this click the Tools button in the notebook toolbar.
-This will open a dialog box with a list of available analyses.
+To do this, click the Toolbox panel.
 Search or browse through the list and then click one of the options to insert an Analysis Cell of that type.

 Once the Run button has been clicked, all selected files will upload and then a Job section will be appended below the Analysis Cell to indicate the status of the job in queue (see Analysis Jobs below).

-Once an analysis is launched, a new job section will appear in the analysis cell.
+Once an analysis is launched, a new section will appear under the analysis cell.
 This section represents the status of a job that has been submitted to queue for processing.
 Jobs progress through the states of Pending, Running and finally either to Completed or Error.

-If this analysis includes visualization, the visualization will load and appear inside the Job section of the Analysis Cell.
+If this analysis includes visualization, the visualization will load and appear inside the Job section of the cell.

 Additional options, such as memory requirements, can be specified when submitting a job.
-These options are hidden by default, but can be made visible by going to the cell's Gear menu and selecting Toggle Job Options.
+These options are hidden by default, but can be made visible by going to the cell''s Gear menu and selecting Toggle Advanced Options.